Learning the healer's art: Why I will give awkward hugs, say too much of the wrong thing, dance when I am lame and sing when I am tone deaf.

 I grew up with a terrible fear of being awkward, of not being smooth and easy.
 I feared that my personality was off-putting and intense, my voice too full of energy and emotion, my laugh too frequent and loud.
 I wanted to be smooth and polished, but feared I was probably not.
 I wanted to be Cary Grant, but realized I was probably closer to Ethel Merman or Jimmy Durante.
 I likely would have been a huge success as a Vaudeville performer.

 However the Vaudeville era is over.
 So I started trying to learn to be quiet and pull back a bit.
 This is not necessarily bad.
 Having a sense of time and place, trying to listen to others, working to not hijack conversations, or monologue like a super-villain at the end of the the movie--these are good things.
 I believe in trying to improve and grow; I've always felt that it is self-indulgent to do otherwise.
 It is something I still struggle with, something I work on constantly.
-I often leave conversations realizing that I over-shared or over-laughed or over-many-other things and am usually trying to calibrate appropriately.
+I often leave conversations realizing that I over-shared or over-laughed or over-many-other-things and am usually trying to calibrate appropriately.

 I learned to accept this and work with it.
 Big personalities can be work well in some venues.
 I focused on trying to find those and on cultivating the friendships that seemed to withstand that larger-than-life lack of smoothness.
 I shrugged everything else off.
 This was okay until a few years ago.

-I had a beloved colleague.
+I had a beloved colleague, now retired.
 She is one of the most amazing people I've ever known, the most empathetic, loving, encouraging, supportive person I've met, and many others would say the same thing.
 For decades, she was sort of the Mother Confessor of students, parents, and teachers alike.
 Her tireless ear heard countless troubles and she always knew the right thing to say.
 Her gentle voice encouraged countless people to keep going.
 She was the quiet in the storm for many, many, many people.
 I was among those who benefitted from her warmth and care.
 As she neared retirement age I looked around and realized that there was no heir-apparent.
 I didn't know who would fill her role--a role I saw as being critical to a middle school.